Characteristics of the Catalan language in AX Semantics

 (the 9th day)

-For Catalan, both cardinal and ordinal numerals are written out until 20, otherwise (above 20) the output is in digit form.
+For Catalan, both cardinal and ordinal numerals are written out until 20 on the platform, otherwise (above 20) the output is in digit form.
 For example:

 vint cotxes